dynamicslab/pysindy/README.rst

 Citing PySINDy
 --------------
 PySINDy has been published in the Journal of Open Source Software (JOSS).
-The paper can be found [here]().
+The paper can be found `here <https://joss.theoj.org/papers/10.21105/joss.02104>`__.

 If you use PySINDy in your work, please remember to cite it using: